Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 The PSA API groups functions by purpose rather than by underlying primitive: there is a MAC API (equivalent to `md.h` for HMAC, and `cmac.h` for CMAC) and a hash API (equivalent to `md.h` for hashing).
 There is no special API for a particular hash algorithm (`md5.h`, `sha1.h`, `sha256.h`, `sha512.h`, `sha3.h`).
 To migrate code using those low-level modules, please follow the recommendations in the following section, using the same principles as the corresponding `md.h` API.

+Note that `<mbedtls/md.h>` is still available in TF-PSA-Crypto 1.x, for hash operations only.
+It is a thin wrapper over the corresponding PSA function.
+In TF-PSA-Crypto, `<mbedtls/md.h>` does not support HMAC, so applications using HMAC will need to migrate to PSA.

 The PSA API does not have a direct interface for the AES-CMAC-PRF-128 algorithm from RFC 4615 calculated by `mbedtls_aes_cmac_prf_128` at the time of writing.
 You can implement it using the MAC interface with an AES key and the CMAC algorithm.

 ### Hash mechanism selection